 How can you two afford all this travel?

-Besides our personal savings we work anywhere there is a stable internet connection.
-A big portion of our income comes from this website.
+Besides our personal savings we work anywhere there is a stable internet connection on this blog.
+A large portion of our income comes from this website.
 Any product that we love and recommend we write about and if a reader goes on to buy the product, we get a small commission.
-We also are freelance travel writers and have even sold some of our photography!
+We are also freelance writers, social media managers, and have even sold some of our photography!